-There will be a drop of one letter grade for every 1 day or 8 hours absent beyond the student's 40 hours of Clinical Time Off (CTO).
+There will be a drop of one letter grade for every 15 minutes absent beyond the student's 40 hours of Clinical Time Off (CTO) for unexcused absence.
 Repeated absences may result in student termination from the program.

 The purpose of this policy is to ensure equal and adequate time to obtain necessary clinical experience and competencies mandated by the American Registry of Radiologic Technologists (ARRT).